Install PyWorkbench locally in Linux#

 Note

-The following instructions assume that you have a local installation of Workbench and a valid license in your machine.
+The following instructions assume that you have a local installation of Workbench with a valid license.

 Download artifacts#